TwicPics/wordpress-plugin/readme.txt

 - **Global CDN**: serve your images closer to your visitors thanks to a worldwide CDN powered by Amazon™.
 - **SEO optimization**

+= Compatibility =

+The TwicPics plugin is compatible with WordPress websites that use Gutenberg blocks.
+However, we cannot guarantee it will work with all themes, plugins, and site builders.

 == Installation ==

 To get the full description of the plugin set up, please [visit TwicPics website](https://www.twicpics.com/documentation/wordpress-plugin/?ref=wordpress).